exercism/docs/building/tracks/new/prepare-for-launch.md

 Add the following exercise documents:

-- `exercises/shared/.docs/help.md`: contains track-specific-wide instructions on how to get help
+- `exercises/shared/.docs/help.md`: contains track-specific instructions on how to get help
 - `exercises/shared/.docs/tests.md`: contains track-specific instructions on how to run the tests

 ## Add code snippet